MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/index.md

 # Windows UI Library 2 Release Notes

-The Windows UI Library (WinUI) is hosted on [GitHub](https://aka.ms/winui).

-We encourage you to file bug reports, feature requests and community code contributions in the [Windows UI Library repo](https://aka.ms/winui).
+The Windows UI Library (WinUI) is hosted on [GitHub](https://github.com/microsoft/microsoft-ui-xaml) where we encourage you to file bug reports, feature requests and community code contributions.

 WinUI includes two NuGet packages: